dannychen0830/dannychen0830.github.io/reading_list.md

 ### Readings Ideas for the near future

 - Çinlar, Erhan, and E. ðCınlar. _Probability and Stochastics_.
 Vol. 261.
 New York: Springer, 2011.
-- Oksendal, Bernt. _Stochastic Differential equations: an introduction with applications_.
+- Oksendal, Bernt. _Stochastic Differential Equations: An Introduction with Applications_.
 Springer Science & Business Media, 2013.

 ### Readings to do... eventually